 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in management accounting at SNHU include:

-For graduates who pursue the Certified Management Accountant certification, the outlook is even rosier: According to the 2015 IMA Global Salary Survey, CMAs earn 61 percent more in median base salary and compensation globally than non-CMAs.
+The U.S. Bureau of Labor Statistics projects 10% employment growth for accountants through 2026, faster than the average for all occupations.* For graduates who pursue the Certified Management Accountant (CMA) certification, the outlook is even rosier: According to the 2016 IMA Global Salary Survey, CMAs worldwide earn 50% more in median base salary and compensation than non-CMAs.*